kurtosis-tech/kurtosis-testsuite-starter-pack/docs/lib-documentation.md

 PartitionConnectionInfo
 -----------------------
 This class is a plain old object defining the state between two partitions (e.g. whether network traffic is blocked or not).
 It is auto-generated from a gRPC API, so exploring it in code is the best way to view its properties.

+**NOTE:** These objects will often have several gRPC-specific fields inside them, but which don't need to be considered; you can construct the object however you normally instantiate objects in your language of choice (e.g. `new` in Java, `PartitionConnectionInfo{....fields...}` in Go, etc.).

 AvailabilityChecker
 -------------------